nox60/chatterbox/src/doc/pki.md

 A server may contain multiple CAs.
 Each CA is either a root CA or an intermediate CA. Each intermediate CA has a parent CA which is either a root CA or another intermediate CA.

+The registrar can register an identity with attributes if all of the following conditions are satisfied:

 go install